-Weird Colors No.11 – Violet Reverie Mirage – is a color still-life composition of abundance, enchantment, and nocturnal fantasy.
-Flowers rise from a glass vessel at the center, surrounded by fruit, blossoms, and small glowing butterflies, while the entire scene is immersed in saturated violet and cobalt light that transforms the arrangement into something lush, theatrical, and dream-bound.
+Weird Colors No.11 – Violet Reverie Mirage – is a lush color composition of abundance, enchantment, and nocturnal fantasy.
+At the center, vibrant red tulips rise from a transparent glass vessel, surrounded by a bountiful arrangement of apples, scattered berries, and delicate blossoms.
+The entire scene is immersed in a saturated field of violet and cobalt light, transforming a traditional domestic arrangement into a theatrical, dream-bound vision that feels both opulent and mysterious.

 Part of the Still Life & Objects Collection: Explore the full Still Life & Objects Collection